 Using an artificial period to make the pill seem “natural” might seem silly, until you realize that prior to the US Supreme Court’s Griswold v.
 Connecticut decision in 1965, states could outlaw contraception, and some did.
 And because that decision protected only married couples, single people didn’t have a Constitutional right to contraception until the Eisenstadt v.
 Baird decision in 1972!
 So making the pill seem like it caused a normal menstrual period was likely a smart decision that helped hormonal birth control get FDA approval.
 (Want to learn more?
 Science reporter Michaeleen Doucleff wrote a detailed piece about this for NPR)

-Advantages to Skipping Periods While Using Birth Control
+Advantages to Skipping Periods on Birth Control

 Safety of Skipping Periods With Birth Control

+The bottom line: There are no health risks associated with skipping periods on combined hormone birth control pills compared to having a week off the pills and bleeding every month, and more women would probably really like this option if they understood how safe it is.
 If you want to learn more, Nurx can help.
 Our medical team has lots of experience prescribing birth control to women who want to use it to skip their periods.
 They can help you find a method of contraception that’s right for your body and lifestyle.